Protean eGov Tech shares tumble 20% on sharing PAN 2.0 project update. Details here - BusinessToday

 Technically, the scrip traded lower than the 5-day, 10-, 20-, 30-, 50-, 100-, 150-day and 200-day simple moving averages (SMAs).
 Its 14-day relative strength index (RSI) came at 33.45.
 A level below 30 is defined as oversold while a value above 70 is considered overbought.

-As per BSE, the stock has a price-to-equity (P/E) ratio of 49.50 against a price-to-book (P/B) value of 4.85.
+As per BSE, the stock has a price-to-earnings (P/E) ratio of 49.50 against a price-to-book (P/B) value of 4.85.
 Earnings per share (EPS) stood at 23.09 with a return on equity (RoE) of 9.79.
 According to Trendlyne data, Protean eGov has a one-year beta of 1.3, indicating high volatility.

 The stock saw high trading volume on BSE as around 1.51 lakh shares were last seen changing hands.
 The figure was higher than the two-week average volume of 60,000 shares.
 Turnover on the counter came at Rs 17.83 crore, commanding a market capitalisation (m-cap) of Rs 4,634.87 crore.